Sorry, you need to enable JavaScript to visit this website.

 Apprenticeship programmes

-The Global Water Partnership scholarship programme to Stockholm and Bratislava (Gyakornoki Program Stockholmban és Pozsonyban) provides an apprenticeship opportunity to students who acquired their master degree in the last two years and studied water conservation or other topics related to nature conservation, climate change, sustainability or green innovation.
-The available scholarship was about gross EUR 12 800 (HUF 5.1 million per student for 6 months).
+The Global Water Partnership scholarship programme to Stockholm and Bratislava (Gyakornoki Program Stockholmban és Pozsonyban) provides an apprenticeship opportunity to students who acquired their master's degree in the last two years and studied water conservation or other topics related to nature conservation, climate change, sustainability or green innovation.
+The available scholarship was a gross HUF 5.12 million per student for 6 months (about gross EUR 13 130).

 The Environment and Water Internship Programme (Környezetvédelmi és Vízügyi Gyakornoki Program) aims to support students in higher education who continue studies related to water conservation, water engineering, water management, water innovation, climate change, nature conservation, sustainability or green innovation.
 In this internship programme the participants had the opportunity to gain valuable work experience and positions in local companies and other organisations with an environment protection and water focus.
-The application for the scholarship has terminated.
-The available scholarship was about gross EUR 560 (HUF 225 564 per student per month).
+The student can spend 2 months at the company.
+The available scholarship was gross HUF 225 564 per student per month (about gross EUR 578).